 As for the features the Fadalos is packed with them.
 To start, it comes with a built-in motor you can change the direction the antenna is facing for optimal reception.
 This package also comes with an amplifier for an even clearer picture and sound experience.
 It receives both UHF and VHF channels bringing you even more channels and options to choose from.

 Overall this package offers a lot.
 If you have a 4k TV the Fardalo is the best option for you.
-Click here to see the best price.
+Check Price.

 5. Antop Omnidirectional Outdoor TV Antenna – Modern Design, Pure Reception